Kobina001/risk-adaptive-continuous-authentication/application/README.md

 The project is based on the principle that:

-> **Authentication establishes an initial identity context, but trust in an active session must continue to be evaluated as activity and context change.**
+> **Authentication establishes an initial identity context but trust in an active session must continue to be evaluated as activity and context change.**

 The system therefore separates: